dev-ted/alx-low_level_programming/README.md

-# This directory contains scripts that do the following functions:
+# repository for the alx low level programming projects